-If you're still using the app's old legacy fields editor then it's a good idea to consider migrating over to the new form builder.
-Migrating will not only allow you to take advantage of the app's new features, but it will also ensure that the forms on the storefront are using the most up-to-date technology.
+If you're still using the app's old legacy fields editor then it's time to migrate over to the new form builder.
+Migrating will not only allow you to take advantage of the app's new features but will also ensure that the forms on the storefront are using the most up-to-date technology.

 Built-in migration tool

 The app's built-in migration tool is designed to create a new form using the new form builder.
 During the migration, the app will automatically copy over all of the legacy fields (and their settings) from the old version.

 Note: You can find step-by-step instructions for migration at the bottom of this help article.

 The new version of the app has introduced the concept of data columns.
 You can learn more about data columns using this help article.
 If a legacy form has any fields with spaces for names/keys, then the app will create new data columns with keys in the proper format (read more).

 If the store's theme code includes any app-related customizations, then there is a chance that the customizations will be lost when migrating so they may need to be re-configured.
 For this reason, it's imperative that you make a backup of the store's theme before migrating or installing a new form, just in case you need to roll back the theme code to the old version.

 Please be aware of the following when migrating:

 1) The app’s snippet file in the store's theme will be replaced with a newer version.
 This means that any changes made to

 2) You may have to manually update theme code if the app’s legacy form was manually installed in a custom/unique location.